chef-cft/chef-examples/examples/ChefPolicyfiles/ChefPolicyfileWorkflow.md

     Expanded run list: recipe[base-linux::default]
     Caching Cookbooks...
     Installing base-linux >= 0.0.0 from path
-    Installing habitat      2.2.3
+    Using      audit        9.5.0
     Using      os-hardening 4.0.0

-    Lockfile written to ../base-policies/base-linux/Policyfile.lock.json
+    Lockfile written to /Users/dbright/git/chef/chef-cft/ymir-policyfiles-example/base-linux/Policyfile.lock.json
-    Policy revision id: 6579b50dac92d4cc982c6779cb4c7780994dab5e26a55ddd24a4d9fbd21a96ca
+    Policy revision id: dfb45fb88e54fd8736a921be80720c54f3304912e09a4f5965ac530ed1b1d825
     ```
 1. Next, assuming the `install` was successful, run Test Kitchen using `kitchen
 converge`.
 Here's an example Test Kitchen YML that I use, I echo the IP of my
 local automate server as part of my provision command since I don't have it
-setup in DNS, plus some other ssh stuff that sometimes gets in the way:
+setup in DNS, plus some other ssh stuff that sometimes gets in the way.
+Also,
+notice there are a few things I'm doing here, first, `client_rb` is being
+populated with my Automate server info, a GUID and a node_name, this is because
+I want to be able to view my test node inside of Automate without registering
+it to the Chef Infra Server, if you set a GUID and keep it unique across your
+Test Kitchen fleet, then you will be able to see historical data in Automate as
+well.
+I'm also setting the reporter/fetcher attributes for the audit cookbook
+here to bypass the Chef Infra Server and report straight to Automate.:
     ```
     ---
-    driver:
-      name: docker

     provisioner:
     name: chef_zero
+    deprecations_as_errors: true
+    chef_license: accept-no-persist
+    product_name: chef
+    product_version: 16
+    client_rb:
+        data_collector.server_url: 'https://your.automate.url/data-collector/v0/'
+        data_collector.token: 'your-automate-token'
+        chef_guid: 'YOURRRRR-OWNN-UUUU-UUUU-IIIIIIDDDDDD'
+        node_name: 'tk-centos7-docker'

     platforms:
     - name: centos-7
+        driver:
+        name: docker
         driver_config:
         run_command: /usr/sbin/init
         privileged: true
         provision_command:
             - sed -i 's/UsePAM yes/UsePAM no/g' /etc/ssh/sshd_config
             - systemctl enable sshd.service
+            - echo "192.168.1.2 automate your.automate.url" >> /etc/hosts

     suites:
     - name: default
-        verifier:
-          inspec_tests:
-            - test/integration/default
+        provisioner:
+        policyfile: Policyfile.rb
         attributes:
+        audit:
+            reporter: "chef-automate"
+            fetcher: "chef-automate"
     ```
 1. When Test Kitchen finishes converging, you should be able to logon to your
-Automate server and see the results of your Compliance scan, as well as validate
+Automate server and see the results of your Test Kitchen converge in the
-your Application settings for the Habitat App (Effortless Audit in this case.)
+Infrastructure and Compliance tabs, in the example above they would show up as
+`tk-centos7-docker`.
 1. Finally, let's go ahead and publish this to the Chef Infra Server from the
 CLI.
 We're going to create our first policy group for this and call it
 `unstable`.
 The reason for this is that we want to publish our base policy to